Palmdale is an unincorporated community in Glades County, Florida.

 It is where you jump off that ridge and drive west for many miles across prairies, palmetto scrub and ranch lands to the low lying Gulf of Mexico coast at Punta Gorda.

-Palmdale is located on US 27 just north of where SR-29 forks off towards LaBelle and County Road 74 heads over to Punta Gorda.
+Palmdale is located on US 27 just north of where SR-29 forks off goes south towards LaBelle and CR 74 heads west over to Punta Gorda.

 There may be no town or place in Florida that is further from the interstate highways than Palmdale Florida.
 It is in the middle of the huge agricultural land holdings of Lykes Brothers, one of Florida's oldest family dynasties.